heetc27/heetc27/README.md

 # Hi there 👋, I'm Heet Chheda

-I'm a Computer Science graduate student, I have 2+ years of industry experience with a strong foundation in data analysis warehousing, data modeling, and translating requirements into specifications design.
+<justify> I'm a Computer Science graduate student, I have 2+ years of industry experience with a strong foundation in data analysis warehousing, data modeling, and translating requirements into specifications design.
 I am aiming to work as a Data Analyst, I have worked on several projects from multiple domains like data analytics, sales analytics, web development, app development, and blockchain.
 I love leveraging data to uncover insights and drive informed decision-making.
 Take a look at my projects and contributions below!
 Please feel free to reach out, thank you.

 - 🔭 I’m currently looking to work for a career in Data Analytics.
 - 🌱 I have a Masters in Computer Science degree from the University at Buffalo.